AmanySirajAl-Din/Cat-Clicker/README.md

 * On master branch:
-First, it was an app to count the number of clicks for a single cat photo, then for 2 cat photos, then to count the number of clickes for each cat in a list
+First, it was an app to count the number of clicks for a single cat photo, then for 2 cat photos, then to count the number of clicks for each cat in a list

 * Then on apply_MVO branch
 To make my code professional and organized use:
 MVO (Model View Octopus)

-The Final Changed Requirment:
+The Final Changed Requirements:

 Add Admin mode
-By it you can add new cats
+By it, you can add new cats

 Terms:-
 MVO (Model View Octopus)